ExiledNarwal28/rocknprog/web/en/_posts/2020-12-26-channel-introduction.md

  - My name is Fabien Roy.
 I am finishing a computer engineering degree and I got a degree in informatics.
 During my studies, I worked 5 years in software development.
 I love all programming-related things, clean code and software architecture.
  - My channel will feature some pretty laid-back videos on which I will talk about subjects related to software development.
 What I talk about will be oriented by the project, the comments I get and what I personally want to talk about.
  - The project will be an API written in Java (Maven) that will use technologies like GitHub, RAML, Postman and Heroku.
 It's a project that should resemble what we have to do at school or at work.
 It is, of course, fictive : it's an application that handles a space elevator.
-My next video will go further into detailed the use-cases for this app.
+My next video will go further into detailing the use-cases for this app.

 Last thing : my videos will not go into programming basics.
 For this, I can recommend the following websites that covers about all there is to know.